bhuvanaindukuri/aws-templates/cloud-practitioner/security.md

 AWS Virtual Private Cloud(VPC)
   - Can choose IP range
   - Further grouped into subnets
-  - To allow external traffic a gateway can be used
+  - To allow external traffic an internet gateway need to be used ()
-  - To allow only specific traffic a Virtual private gateway can be used
+  - To allow traffic from approved network, virtual private gateway need to be used ( Similar to a VPN)
   - Private link can be used to connect multiple VPCs and avoid traffic in the internet
   - 2 types of VPC endpoints available
     1. Gateway endpoint